covidatlas/coronadatascraper/README.md

 Scrapers can pull JSON, CSV, or good ol' HTML down and are written in a sort of modular way, with a handful of helpers available to clean up the data.
 Scrapers can pull in data for anything -- cities, counties, states, countries, or collections thereof.
 See the existing scrapers for ideas on how to deal with different ways of data being presented.

-Start by opening up `scrapers.js` and adding a new object at the top of the array.
+Start by going to `src/events/crawler/scrapers/` and creating a new file in the country, region, and region directory (`src/events/crawler/scrapers/USA/CA/mycounty-name.js`)

-Make sure you have the following properties:
+Your scraper should export an object containing at a minimum the following properties:

 * `url` - The source of the data
 * `scraper` - An async function that scrapes data and returns objects, defined below